ruano-a/symfonyCollectionJs/README.md

 Symfony 2 or more (For a normal usage, but you can use this without)

-# Can I use this package without symfony ?
+# Can I use this package without symfony?

 Absolutely, you only need to have the data-prototype attribute properly set.
 We provide you with [this example](./example/simple_collection_example_without_symfony.php) in php, but you can do this in every language, and most likely with most frameworks.